sherryrich/bandersnatch/README.md

 * [YouTube](https://www.youtube.com/watch?v=A_1THfBpCH8) - Typewriter effect in python
 * [YouTube](https://www.youtube.com/watch?v=u4QmAIoo4i0&t=81s) - Colors in Python

+## Note
 This project is for educational use only and was created for the Code Institute Module.

 ## Acknowledgements
 * To create this website, I relied on material covered in the Full Stack Development course by Code Institute.
 I also relied on information from Code Institute, Slack Community Channels, Udemy, W3Schools, MDN and YouTube for Online Web Tutorials and resources.
 * Martina Terlevic my tutor for reviewing my work and providing excellent feedback, advice, tips and additonal resources.

-Created by Richard Sherry :raised_hands:
+Created by Richard Sherry :sunglasses:

 [Back to top](#bandersnatch)